 High-minority school means a school as that term is defined by a local educational agency (LEA) (as defined in this notice), which must define the term in a manner consistent with its State's Teacher Equity Plan, as required by section 1111(g)(1)(B) of the Elementary and Secondary Education Act (ESEA), as amended by Every Student Succeeds Act (ESSA).
-The applicant must provide the definition(s) of high-minority schools used in its application.
+The applicant must provide the definition(s) of high-minority schools (as defined in this notice) used in its application.